Get PeakVisor App

 Great Smoky Mountains National Park

-The region in and around Appalachia has seen a larger surge in tourism with the establishment of many popular outdoor recreation areas, such as national forests and national parks.
-Places within the Appalachians, such as the White Mountains in New Hampshire, have long been a popular tourist destination for visitors from major metropolitan areas, like Boston.
+In the 20th century, the region in and around Appalachia saw a considerable surge in tourism, with the establishment of many popular outdoor recreation areas, such as national forests and national parks.
+Places within the Appalachians, such as the White Mountains in New Hampshire, have long been popular tourist destinations for visitors from nearby metropolitan areas like Boston.

 Major Trails and Hiking Areas

 The Appalachian Mountains offer a lifetime’s worth of adventure for anyone looking to enjoy themselves outside.
-There are thousands of miles of hiking trails in the range, but here are some of the most popular options to choose from:
+The Appalachian Trail may be the most famous route in the region, but there are tens of thousands of miles of hiking trails in the range.

 The Pinnacle, Pennsylvania

-Located along a prominent ridge, this hike boasts views of picturesque Pennsylvania farmland.
-The Pinnacle is the highest local point in the region and is said to offer the best views in Pennsylvania.
+This hike traverses a prominent ridge and boasts views of picturesque Pennsylvania farmland.
+The Pinnacle (1,634 ft / 498 m) is the highest local point in the region and is said to offer the best views in Pennsylvania.

 The Pinnacle, Pennsylvania